Cinco Paul and Ken Daurio

-Cinco Paul and Ken Daurio are American screenwriters, collaborating on the screenplays for animated films including the Despicable Me franchise, Horton Hears a Who, The Lorax and The Secret Life of Pets.
+Cinco Paul (born May 5, 1964) and Ken Daurio (born 1971/1972) are American screenwriters, collaborating on the screenplays for animated films including the Despicable Me franchise, Horton Hears a Who, The Lorax and The Secret Life of Pets.
 The duo also served as the co-creators of the 2021 Apple TV+ musical comedy series Schmigadoon!, with Paul also serving as the series songwriter and executive producer.

 Life and career

 Paul

-Paul was named after Cinco de Mayo, a celebration held on his birthday.
-After graduating from Yale University, Paul served a mission for the Church of Jesus Christ of Latter-day Saints in Tokyo.
+Paul was born on May 5, 1964, and thus was named after the Mexican celebration called Cinco de Mayo, which is Spanish for "Fifth of May".
+He grew up in Phoenix, Arizona, where he attended Brophy College Prep.After graduating from Yale University, Paul served a mission for the Church of Jesus Christ of Latter-day Saints in Tokyo.
 Shortly after returning from his mission he married his girlfriend whom he had met at Yale and to whom he was engaged just before leaving on his mission.
 He then won a short film competition and received a fellowship at the USC School of Cinematic Arts, where he graduated in 1993 from the Graduate Screenwriting Program.
 The following year, he sold his first screenplay to Columbia Pictures.